pablo-reyes8/pytorch-cnn-architectures/README.md

 - **LeNet-5 (1998)** – One of the earliest CNNs, designed for handwritten digit recognition (MNIST).
 Introduced convolution + pooling + fully connected layers, laying the foundation of deep learning for vision.
 - **AlexNet (2012)** – The breakthrough model that won ILSVRC 2012.
 Popularized deep CNNs, GPU training, ReLU activations, and dropout, marking the start of the modern deep learning era.
 - **VGGNet (2014)** – Characterized by its simplicity: stacks of 3×3 convolutions and max-pooling layers.
 Known for its depth (up to 19 layers) and strong performance on ImageNet, though computationally heavy.
+- **Inception (GoogLeNet, 2014)** – Multi-branch convolutional architecture with factorized filters and auxiliary classifiers, reducing computational cost while improving accuracy.
 - **U-Net (2015)** – A U-shaped encoder–decoder architecture for semantic segmentation.
 Introduced skip connections to preserve spatial information and became the standard in medical imaging and beyond.
 - **ResNet-50 (2015)** – Residual networks that solved the vanishing gradient problem, enabling training of ultra-deep architectures.
 ResNet-50 remains one of the most widely used backbones in computer vision.